-Partition and Sale of Co-Owned Property in Ontario
+Partition And Sale Of Co-Owned Property In Ontario

-Partition is the legal process that ends co-ownership of property when owners can’t agree on what to do with it.
 If you own property with someone else — a former spouse, family member, business partner, or anyone else — and you want out but they refuse to sell or buy you out, partition forces a solution.

-Ontario’s Partition Act gives co-owners the right to ask the court to either physically divide the property (partition) or sell it and split the proceeds (sale).
 For most residential and commercial properties, physical division isn’t practical, so the court typically orders the property sold and the money divided according to each owner’s share.

 When Is Partition Used?